Why People Trigger You

 This guide fits everyday emotional reactivity, not emergencies.
 Secular mindfulness can support self-awareness and steadier responses, but it is not a replacement for therapy.

-Tools like Mindful.net can help beginners practice short pauses, especially when a phone timer set for 5 minutes feels more realistic than a long session.
+Tools like Mindful.net can help beginners practice short pauses, especially when a few steady breaths in an airport security line feels more realistic than a long session.
+One pattern we notice is that smaller practices are easier to remember when emotions are already high.
 For broader daily habits, the mindful living guide may be a useful companion.

 Common Mistakes With Interpersonal Triggers